karansingh098/karansingh098.github.io/README.txt

-Hello my name is Karanveer SIngh and this is my personal website!
+Hello my name is Karanveer Singh and this is my personal website!